cisco2001/alx-system_engineering-devops/0x02-shell_redirections/README.md

 	contains script that deltes characters

 # File: 19-AZ
 	contains script that replaces characters

+# File: 12-newest_files
+	a script that prints 10 newest files in current directory